tracktwo/EvacAll/ReadMe.txt

 Evac animation style is configurable through an XComEvacAll.ini config file.

+This mod is compatible with existing saves, but will not take effect until the next time you begin a mission after installing the mod.
+Loading a saved game in-mission from before the installation will work, but no Evac All ability will appear until the next mission.

+Like all mods currently, uninstalling this mod will cause the game to refuse to load saved games that were created while this mod was installed.
+This can be worked around by the "Ignore Missing DLC" mod, but when uninstalling I recommend uninstalling while your saves are in the geoscape, not in-mission.

 == Installation ==

 For manual installation, unzip the installation package into your XCOM2\XComGame\Mods folder